TensoRaws/ccrestoration/README.md

 #### VapourSynth

-A simple example to use the vsr model (AnimeSR) to process a video
+a simple example to use the VSR (Video Super-Resolution) model to process a video (AnimeSR)

 ```python
 import vapoursynth as vs